 The main focus at present is to achieve full professional recognition for BEMS Control Engineers and this will primarily involve the completion of a BEMS Trailblazer Apprenticeship standard (required as part of the government’s overhaul of the old apprenticeship scheme).

-An apprenticeship standard is an ‘approved pathway’ which outlines what a ‘trainee’ could be doing, and the skills they need to become a BEMS Control Engineer.
-But it is much broader than the traditional apprenticeship course used to be and can include a whole range of other appropriate areas of study including professional as well as college courses.
-In fact, it is likely that any new ‘apprenticeship standard’ for the Building Controls Industry will be a Level 4 and will build upon existing pathways.
+In case you are not aware, an apprenticeship standard is an ‘approved pathway’.
+It outlines what a ‘trainee’ could be doing, and the skills they need to become a BEMS Control Engineer but it is much broader than the traditional apprenticeship course used to be and can include a whole range of other appropriate areas of study (not just at a college and can include professional courses).
 It should therefore allow potential recruits (of all ages and skill levels) from all backgrounds (from within and outside the industry) to access this route and the Government funding associated with it.

 Trailblazer groups should:

-- Have a wide range of employers who are committed to working actively on the development of a new apprenticeship standard, and intend to use the apprenticeship standard once it’s been approved for delivery.
+- Have a wide range of employers who are committed to working actively on the development of a new apprenticeship standard, and intend to use the apprenticeship standard once it has been approved for delivery.